SaltyGoo/saltygoo.github.io/class/mu_necromancer.md

 Every time you roll doubles you get closer to *Catastrophe*.

 <ins>Catastrophe</ins><br>
 Every time you roll doubles you gain 1 *Doom Point*.
-Every time you gain a _Doom Point_, roll a D20.
+Roll a D20.
 If you roll equal to or below your doom score, you trigger a [catastrophe](/list/spell-catastrophe).
+Triples give 3 Points, and Quadruples, 6 points.
 </details>

 Because you focus on such dark arts, you begin each adventure chased by the Church.